BruttherJOE/CodingNotes/Python notes/Python cheatsheet.md

 ## Chapter 4
 ### OOP (introduction)
-an introduction will be placed here.
+an introduction will be placed here when i has dat time

   ### 4.1 Classes
+  ...

   ### 4.2 Special Methods
 Some class methods have names starting and ending with a double underscore.
 These methods allow a special syntax in the program and are called special methods.
 The constructor __init__ is one example.